 2. Develop your own strengths.
 Our interests and experiences shape us all in different ways.
 That means that we are all experts in some area.
 The key is finding something you are passionate about and then having the courage to develop it.
 Whether that means perfecting your painter's stroke to create murals on clients' living room walls, or using your love of technology to develop the latest computer software program, you absolutely have something of value to offer this world.
 If you're a college woman, consider visiting your career center and making an appointment to speak with a counselor.
 My college career counselor helped me more than I could possibly say when it came to developing confidence in my strengths and building my career.

 3. Network with those same people you feel intimidated by.
 Locate people who are working in your dream career and request an information interview.
 Sounds scary, huh?
 It's really quite simple.
 I used to love reading a weekly column about women in my local newspaper so I e-mailed the author.
 I complimented her, told her I was interested in learning more about her career and asked if I could take 15 minutes of her time to ask a few questions.
 Well, that truly awesome lady gave me an hour and a half of her time, took me to lunch, and introduced me around the newsroom.
 Today, she's one of my biggest champions.
 Don't be afraid to contact people and ask questions.
-Adults like to feel important and will most likely LOVE the opportunity to talk about their jobs!
+Adults like to help motivated young people!

 4. Surround Yourself with Positive People.
 If you want to develop your inner strength, surrounding yourself with people who glow from the inside out is the way to do it.
 People who love their lives and take pride in living each day to the fullest.
 Join clubs, volunteer, reach out to those people who share your interests.
 While you're busy having fun and making new friends, watch how quickly your own self-confidence begins to soar!
 No comparisons necessary.